AminMahpour/PyMAP/docs/Annotation.rst

 Annotator Class
 ^^^^^^^^^^^^^^^
 This class *does* the majority of probe parsing work.
 It is required to have a **config.ini** in Data/ directory that point to the correct Illumina probe annotation dataset in CSV format.
+The data file can be downloaded from <ftp://webdata2:webdata2@ussd-ftp.illumina.com/downloads/ProductFiles/HumanMethylation450/HumanMethylation450_15017482_v1-2.csv>.